tony-shifflett/lessonOne/README.md

 <img src="https://i.imgur.com/nktoFfe.png" width=500/>

 They both are used to create gaps around elements, but they differ in their method of creating that gap.

-Margin accommodates the gap by pushing adjacent elements away from it, while Padding accommodates the gap by either growing its own size or by shrinking the size of content inside it.
+Margin accommodates the gap by pushing away from adjacent elements, while Padding accommodates the gap by adding space withing the element.

 Use Padding when: